Why do I need a Flood Risk Assessment in a Flood Zone 1?

 How do I find out which Flood Zone my Site is in?

 If your Site is in England, it will be located in a Flood Zone 1-3 as defined by the Environment Agency’s Flood map for planning.
-Find out which Flood Zone your site is located in, by putting your postcode into the Environment Agency Flood Map.
+Find out which Flood Zone your site is located in, enter your postcode into the Environment Agency Flood Map to find out.

 If your Site is in Wales, Natural Resources Wales (NRW) have their own Flood Zones.
 Three development advice zones (A, B, C) are described on their maps, which are attributed to different planning actions.
 Zones A and B are areas of generally low risk.
 Zone C represents the extreme flood outline, and is further subdivided into two zones, C1 and C2.